 When you’re back on dry land, pay a visit to Saint Bavo’s Cathedral.
 This cathedral is one of the three that stand out on the Ghent skyline.
 Standing at 89 meters tall, Saint Bavo’s Cathedral is where the Diocese of Ghent resides.

 It boasts the same gothic architecture style that you’ll see across Ghent.
 Construction began around 1275 with several modifications and additions taking place between the 14th and 16th Centuries.
-Today, visitors are welcome to explore the cathedral at their leisure.
+Today, visitors are welcome to explore the cathedral – where you can see the incredible Ghent Altarpiece – at their leisure.

 Finally, if you have 2 days to spend in Ghent, visit some of the museums the city is known for.
 Art and history fans alike will be able to find a museum to suit their interests.
 The city’s museum of fine arts, MSK, houses in-depth collections of classic artists and modernists from Belgium’s creative history.